 Engine Yard supports a broad set of databases with flexibility for customers to modify and configure.
 However, freedom to adapt and extend standard functionality comes with unexpected negative consequences: modifications can seriously affect durability and performance.
 I've observed common problems, patterns and best practices with big (and not so big) data.
 I'll highlight the most common pitfalls and discuss how to avoid them.

 I'm a Software Engineer at Basho Technologies, working on Riak.
 Prior to Basho I managed the development of the open-source Radiant web publishing system.

 "Eventual consistency!
 Scalability!
 Schema-free!" is the rallying call of the NoSQL world.
 But what does it mean to be eventually-consistent, to be scalable, to be schema-free?
-Why should you, as a web developer, give a care?
+Why should you, as a web developer, care?
 Let's demystify these terms and then explore some ways that Riak, an "eventually-consistent, scalable, schema-free" datastore, can be put to practical use in web applications.
 You might just find that you've been using eventual consistency all along!

 I'm a Software Engineer at Box where I lead the team responsible for scaling Box's database architecture and ORM layer.
 I also hold a Ph.D. in Computer Science.

 MySQL - the most popular open-source database in production today but notoriously difficult to scale horizontally.
 Two years ago Box was running its entire website off a single MySQL database, traffic was growing aggressively, we needed a solution.
 I'll discuss how we transitioned our stack to a fully sharded MySQL architecture, with no downtime, while serving 2 billion queries per day.
 I'll focus on challenges of migrating a live website and lessons learned.